Ladies Night Out slated at rehab center

 All proceeds from the event at the 30 Park Lane East center will benefit the Alzheimer’s Association’s Walk to End Alzheimer’s.

-Local, handmade crafters and product vendors will be on hand to sell their products.
+Local, handmade crafters and product vendors such as Honeywicks Candles, Gypsy Jewelry, Posh, The Feeling Loco Project and others will be on hand to sell their products.

 Hors d’oeuvres and wine will be served, a drawing for door prizes will be offered and valet parking will be available.